hoonose/robust-filter/README.md

 Reproducibility
 ===
-Figures in the paper can be reproduced by running the following scripts:
+Figures in the paper can be approximately reproduced by running the following scripts:
 * Figure 1: `compareMeanEstimators.m`
 * Figure 2: `compareCovEstimators.m`
 * Figures 3 and 4: `compareGenomicData.m`